Enter your current position

 Review indicative tax effects within the projection so retirement income can be viewed more realistically.

-See whether the projection suggests balances are preserved, reduce materially, or run out under the scenario tested.
+See whether the projection suggests balances are preserved, reduce materially, or run out under the scenario tested, so resilience is easier to judge.

 This planner is best suited to people who want a clearer retirement-planning view before making major decisions.